howerj/embed/readme.md

 should be easy to port).
 The project will start out large and be cut down from their, become just a small C virtual machine and a block file.

+# To Do

+* Remove unneeded peripherals that are simulated
+* Change size of a CPU word from a 16-bit value to a "uintptr\_t" type
+* Make a cross compiler with the Forth